Using Virtual Twin Technology to Predict Drug Exposure in Individual Patients

 Virtual Twin™ technology will be an important step towards making this vision a reality.
 The idea is to match the characteristics of a real patient with his or her virtual twin to predict the optimal dose.
 This matching would happen at several levels:

 - Current drug dosage and co-medications

 Realization of this technology would allow clinicians to first try different drug doses, schedules, and combinations in the virtual twin to determine an optimal dosing regimen for the patient.

-In this webinar, Dr. Tom Polasek, a clinical pharmacologist at Certara Strategic Consulting, will explain how he used the Simcyp Simulator to predict olanzapine exposure in individual patients.
-By attending this webinar you will learn how PBPK modeling and simulation technology can be re-purposed to support model-informed precision dosing.
+In this webinar, Dr. Tom Polasek, a clinical pharmacologist at Certara Strategic Consulting, explained how he used the Simcyp Simulator to predict olanzapine exposure in individual patients.
+By watching this webinar you will learn how PBPK modeling and simulation technology can be re-purposed to support model-informed precision dosing.